 ERCP is a highly specialized procedure that should only be performed by experienced, skilled doctors.
 At MedStar Georgetown University Hospital, our renowned endoscopic specialists perform a high volume of ERCPs yearly with an excellent success rate.

 If you are having abdominal pain, especially if it is in the right upper or middle stomach area and accompanied with jaundice (yellowing of the skin and the whites of the eyes), your doctor may want to do an ERCP to identify any problem with the pancreas or bile ducts.

 Sometimes, an endoscopic sphincterotomy (ES) is done at the same time as an ERCP.
-During a sphincterotomy, your doctor cuts the sphincter muscle of the bile or pancreatic duct to remove gallstones.
+During a sphincterotomy, your doctor cuts the sphincter muscle of the bile or pancreatic duct to treat many conditions, including gallstones.

 Before the procedure:

 - Do not eat or drink after midnight.